You may have seen commercials recently for the “Fidelity Investment Rewards American Express credit card.”

 Understandably, this won’t work for everyone, namely those without Fidelity accounts, or those not interested in boosting their retirement accounts.

-Additionally, it’s an Amex, meaning it isn’t accepted everywhere.
+it’s an Amex (now a Visa), meaning it isn’t accepted everywhere.
 So if I want to earn 2% cash back, I might opt for the Citi Double Cash card in situations where only Visa and MasterCard are accepted.